-We will follow the proof of the sign consistency of the Lasso in paper \cite{ZhaoYu2006} with modifications when necessary.
-Before proving Theorem~\ref{thm:selection-consistency-lasso}, we first state the following Proposition 1 which is similar to the Proposition 1 in paper \cite{ZhaoYu2006}.
+We will follow the proof of the sign-consistency of the lasso in \citet{ZhaoYu2006} with modifications when necessary.
+Before proving Theorem~\ref{thm:selection-consistency-lasso}, we first state the following Proposition 1 which is similar to the Proposition 1 in \cite{ZhaoYu2006}.

-\begin{proposition} Assume Condition \ref{cond:irrepresentable} holds with a constant $\eta > 0$ then
+\begin{proposition} Assume Condition \ref{cond:irrepresentable} holds with a constant $\eta > 0$, then

 for

 where